Claude AI Review 2026: Opus 4.8 Launches With 88.6% SWE-Bench And Dynamic Workflows

-Best For: Professional writers, developers (Claude Code), researchers working with long documents, and knowledge workers using Cowork for multi-step tasks.
+Best For: Professional writers, developers using Claude Code, researchers working with long documents, and knowledge workers using Cowork or dynamic workflows for multi-step tasks.

 Price: Free (Sonnet 4.6) | Pro $20/mo (all models) | Max 5x $100/mo | Max 20x $200/mo